 The commercial impact of the cost of increased trade barriers between the EU and the United Kingdom could have an adverse impact on franchisors with networks based in the United Kingdom and covering other EU Member States because of, for example, the impact of the restriction of free movement of persons and monitoring of currency fluctuations.

 The one thing that is certain about Brexit and its impact on franchisors at the moment is that nothing is certain.
-However, franchisors must keep a watching brief as various areas of law develop in response to the political changes that look likely to take place over the next two years or so.
+However, franchisors must keep a watching brief as various areas of law develop in response to the political changes that look likely to take place over the coming year.
 Bird & Bird will be providing an ongoing review of the impact of Brexit on franchising as matters develop.

 1 Mark Abell is a partner at Bird & Bird LLP.